-- 12. The "appropriate officer" in each case depends on the type of investigation and are set out in section 378 of POCA.
-A reference to an AFI is to one who falls within a description specified in an order made by the Secretary of State under section 453.11 - 13.
-In relation to a confiscation investigation, a detained cash investigation; a money laundering investigation; a detained property investigation; a frozen funds investigation; and a cryptoasset investigation in Northern Ireland, an appropriate officer is an AFI or a constable. - 14.
+- 13. The "appropriate officer" in each case depends on the type of investigation and are set out in section 378 of POCA.
+A reference to an AFI is to one who falls within a description specified in an order made by the Secretary of State under section 453.11 - 14.
+In relation to a confiscation investigation, a detained cash investigation; a money laundering investigation; a detained property investigation; a frozen funds investigation; and a cryptoasset investigation in Northern Ireland, an appropriate officer is an AFI or a constable. - 15.
 The powers of investigation may be applied for or executed by the persons specified in the legislation in relation to each power.
 Often this is the appropriate officer, but search and seizure warrants may be executed only by an "appropriate person".
-An appropriate person12 for a warrant sought for the purposes of a confiscation investigation, a detained cash investigation; a money laundering investigation; a detained property investigation; or a frozen funds investigation in Northern Ireland is an AFI or a constable. - 15.
-Where an appropriate officer or appropriate person fails to comply with any provision of this code, they should not by reason only of that failure be liable to any criminal or civil proceedings. - 16.
-The code is admissible as evidence in criminal or civil proceedings and may be taken into account by a court or tribunal in any case in which it appears to the court or tribunal to be relevant, in determining any questions in the proceedings. - 17.
+An appropriate person12 for a warrant sought for the purposes of a confiscation investigation, a detained cash investigation; a money laundering investigation; a detained property investigation; or a frozen funds investigation in Northern Ireland is an AFI or a constable. - 16.
+Where an appropriate officer or appropriate person fails to comply with any provision of this code, they should not by reason only of that failure be liable to any criminal or civil proceedings. - 17.
+The code is admissible as evidence in criminal or civil proceedings and may be taken into account by a court or tribunal in any case in which it appears to the court or tribunal to be relevant, in determining any questions in the proceedings. - 18.
 The code should be available to appropriate officers, appropriate persons and members of the public for reference.
 It should be available in particular at police premises.
 Government departments and other bodies who have AFIs conducting investigations should also make arrangements for the code to be available, if practicable, at their public offices.
-The code is also available at Codes of practice issued under Proceeds of Crime act 2002 published 2024 | Department of Justice (justice-ni.gov.uk). - 18.
-If an appropriate officer is also exercising an additional and separate function or power, for example, a search for cash under section 289, the appropriate
+The code is also available at Codes of practice issued under Proceeds of Crime act 2002 published 2024 Department of Justice (justice-ni.gov.uk).

-11 SI 2021 No. 640.
+11 SI 2024 No. 425.